 We consider two closely related problems of text indexing in a sub-linear working space.
-The first problem is the Sparse Suffix Tree (SST) construction, where a text $S$ is given in a read-only memory, along with a set of suffixes $B$, and the goal is to construct the compressed trie of all these suffixes ordered lexicographically, using only $\O(|B|)$ words of space.
-The second problem is the Longest Common Extension (LCE) problem, where again a text $S$ of length $n$ is given in a read-only memory with some parameter $1\le \tau\le n$, and the goal is to construct a data structure that uses $\O(\frac {n}{\tau})$ words of space and can compute for any pair of suffixes their longest common prefix length.
-We show how to use ideas based on the Locally Consistent Parsing technique, that was introduced by Sahinalp and Vishkin~\cite{SV94}, in some non-trivial ways in order to improve the known results for the above problems.
+The first problem is the Sparse Suffix Tree (SST) construction, where a text $S$ is given in read-only memory, along with a set of suffixes $B$, and the goal is to construct the compressed trie of all these suffixes ordered lexicographically, using only $\O(|B|)$ words of space.
+The second problem is the Longest Common Extension (LCE) problem, where again a text $S$ of length $n$ is given in read-only memory with some parameter $1\le \tau\le n$, and the goal is to construct a data structure that uses $\O(\frac {n}{\tau})$ words of space and can compute for any pair of suffixes their longest common prefix length.
+We show how to use ideas based on the Locally Consistent Parsing technique, that were introduced by Sahinalp and Vishkin~\cite{SV94}, in some non-trivial ways in order to improve the known results for the above problems.
 We introduce new Las-Vegas and deterministic algorithms for both problems.

 For the randomized algorithms, we introduce the first Las-Vegas SST construction algorithm that takes $\O(n)$ time.
-This is an improvement over the last result of Gawrychowski and Kociumaka~\cite{GK17} who obtained $\O(n)$ time for Monte-Carlo algorithm, and $\O(n\sqrt{\log |B|})$ time for Las-Vegas algorithm.
-In addition, we introduce a randomized Las-Vegas construction for a data structure that uses $\O(\frac {n}{\tau})$ words of space, can be constructed in linear time and answers LCE queries in $\O(\tau)$ time.
+This is an improvement over the last result of Gawrychowski and Kociumaka~\cite{GK17} who obtained $\O(n)$ time for Monte Carlo algorithm, and $\O(n\sqrt{\log |B|})$ time with high probability for Las-Vegas algorithm.
+In addition, we introduce a randomized Las-Vegas construction for a data structure that uses $\O(\frac {n}{\tau})$ words of space, can be constructed in linear time with high probability and answers LCE queries in $\O(\tau)$ time.

-For the deterministic algorithms, we introduce an SST construction algorithm that takes $\O(n(\log \frac {n}{|B|} +\log^*n))$ time (for $|B|=\Omega(\log n\log^*n)$).
+For the deterministic algorithms, we introduce an SST construction algorithm that takes $\O(n\log \frac {n}{|B|})$ time (for $|B|=\Omega(\log n)$).
 This is the first almost linear time, $\O(n \cdot \polylog{n})$, deterministic SST construction algorithm, where all previous algorithms take at least $\Omega\left(\min\{n|B|,\frac {n^2}{|B|}\} \right)$ time.
-For the LCE problem, we introduce a data structure that uses $\O(\frac {n}{\tau})$ words of space and answers LCE queries in $\O(\tau\sqrt {\log^*n})$ time, with $\O(n(\log \tau + \log^*n))$ construction time (for $\tau=\O(\frac {n}{\log n\log^*n})$).
+For the LCE problem, we introduce a data structure that uses $\O(\frac {n}{\tau})$ words of space and answers LCE queries in $\O(\tau\sqrt {\log^*n})$ time, with $\O(n\log \tau)$ construction time (for $\tau=\O(\frac {n}{\log n})$).
 This data structure improves both query time and construction time upon the results of Tanimura et al.~\cite{TBIPT16}.